 Trustees

-Our trustees are responsible for the strategic direction of the Forum, identifying opportunities for the development and growth of the Focum, ensuring that it complies with its governing document and that it applies its resources to the pursuit of its charitable purpose for public good.
+Our trustees are responsible for the strategic direction of the Forum, identifying opportunities for the development and growth of the Forum, ensuring that it complies with its governing document and that it applies its resources to the pursuit of its charitable purpose for public good.

 Trustees